SIN-777/redmine_filter_tweak_member_of_group_with_group/README.md

 redmine_filter_tweak_member_of_group_with_group
 =================================================================

-This plugin fix the function of filter "member_of_group" to include the selected group itself.
+This plugin will add the issues which assigned to the group itself into the issues list which was filtered by "member_of_group".